luhsprwhk/DemocracySaved/src/characters/AlexCatner.md

 - "If you don't like it, get out of the litter box!"

 ## Personality Traits

+1. Complete lack of expertise mixed with absolute self-importance.
-1. Histrionic and emotionally manipulative
+2. Histrionic and emotionally manipulative
-2. Extremely partisan with a penchant for spin
+3. Extremely partisan with a penchant for spin
-3. Shameless corporate shill
+4. Shameless corporate shill
-4. Overly sentimental and melodramatic
+5. Overly sentimental and melodramatic
-5. Reacts disproportionately to minor issues
+6. Reacts disproportionately to minor issues

 ## Appearance
 - Sleek, shiny fur, always impeccably groomed